 You’ve found your dream house; it’s a old villa from the 1920’s, it’s picture perfect – but is it insurable?

-Why are older homes harder to insure?
+Why are older houses harder to insure?

-Before the early 1930’s in New Zealand some councils had their own building bylaws while others had no requirements at all.
+Before the early 1930’s in New Zealand some councils had their own building bylaws while others had no standards at all.
 In 1931 the Napier earthquake changed everything.
 It became clear that the building methods used were unsuitable in a country built on earthquake fault lines.

 In December 1935, the first set of building standards were introduced.
 These requirements set the base for the code of compliance building regulations we have today.